johnchaga/dashboard/README.md

 - **Pilot Training**: Enhance IMC training and emergency response skills.
 - **Operational Safety**: Implement stricter maintenance and risk assessment protocols, especially for high-risk flight phases.

-This README serves as an overview of the project and its key insights for business stakeholders.